Skip to content

 display_name: multiply_stdev

-\ moving average the current sensor readout could be, with regards to the time\
+\ moving average can the current sensor readout be with regard to the time window.\

-\ window.
-Set the time window at the threshold level for all severity levels\
+\ Set the time window at the threshold level for all severity levels (warning,\

 data_type: double